-15.11 All finished drug products should be identified by labelling, as required by the national legislation, bearing at least the following information:
+15.11 All finished drug products should be identified by labelling, as required by section 8.1(k)of the Drugs and Related Substances Regulation of 2005, bearing at least the following information:

-- a. the name of the drug product; - b. a list of the active ingredients (if applicable, with the INNs), showing the amount of each present and a statement of the net contents (e.g. number of dosage units, weight, volume); - c. the batch number assigned by the manufacturer; - d. the expiry date in an uncoded form; - e. any special storage conditions or handling precautions that may be necessary; - f. directions for use, and warnings and precautions that may be necessary; - g. the name and address of the manufacturer or the company or the person responsible for placing the product on the market.
+(a) the name of the drug product;

+(b) a list of the active ingredients (if applicable, with the INNs), showing the amount of each present and a statement of the net contents (e.g. number of dosage units, weight, volume);

+© the batch number assigned by the manufacturer;

+(d) the expiry date in an uncoded form;

+(e) any special storage conditions or handling precautions that may be necessary;

+(f) directions for use, and warnings and precautions that may be necessary;

+(g) the name and address of the manufacturer or the company or the person responsible for placing the product on the market.

+(h) the schedule category as prescribed by the regulations